rust-console/gba/book/src/ch03/tile_data.md

 Charblock on the fly though, so it's not a big deal.
 If we _absolutely_ had to, we could call `core::mem::zeroed()`, but we really don't want to be trying to build a whole charblock at runtime.
-We'll usually want to define our tile data as `const` charblock values (or even parts of charblock values) that we load out of the game pak ROM.
+We'll usually want to define our tile data as `const` charblock values (or even parts of charblock values) that we then load out of the game pak ROM at runtime.

 Anyway, with 16k per charblock and only 96k total in VRAM, it's easy math to see that there's 6 different charblocks in VRAM when in a tiled mode.
 The first four